Tsaritsyno Palace: Architectural features of the Grand Palais

 The basis of Bazhenov's architectural plan is formed by two equal wings, square in plan, intended for the apartments of Catherine II (right-wing) and Crown-prince Paul (left-wing).

 The palace, despite its vivid neo-Gothic features (towers, lancet arches) in its solution is close to the canons of Classicism: strict symmetry, the tripartite division of the facades, the overall calm and balanced proportions, the monumental details (semi-columns in the corners of towers, fascias, loggias of side-wings).
 The hipped ends of the towers bear features tracing back to the towers of the Moscow Kremlin.
 In many respects, the Great Palace shows a different approach to the task of building a country residence "in the Gothic style".

 The palace was not completed due to the sudden death of Catherine II.
 By 1796 it already had a temporary roof painted black.
 This gave the building a gloomy appearance which affected the perception of contemporaries of the construction.
 It was only by the middle of the 19th century that critics started to give credit for the palace's architectural features.

-The ruined palace, which had not been used in any way during its history, was converted into a modern museum complex in 2005-2007.
+The ruined palace, which had not been used in any way during its history, was converted into a museum complex in 2005-2007.